West Ryde

 Table Chart PROFILE FAQ

-West Ryde features high concentrations of group households, with a fairly typical median household size
+West Ryde features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 68.9% of all households, composed of 32.8% couples with children, 24.6% couples without children, and 9.6% single parent families.
-Non-family households account for the remaining 31.1%, with lone person households at 26.6% and group households comprising 4.4%.
-The median household size is 2.5 people, which aligns with the Greater Sydney average.
+Family households constitute 68.9% of all households, including 32.8% couples with children, 24.6% couples without children, and 9.6% single parent families.
+Non-family households comprise the remaining 31.1%, with lone person households at 26.6% and group households comprising 4.4%.
+The median household size is 2.5 people, smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households